The Children of the World Project

 The Children of the World Project was born!

-When Michael Jackson, who had penned the song with Lionel Ritchie, heard about the project he immediately gave it his blessing and even suggested his talented nieces, Brittny and Valencia Jackson, audition as well.
+When Michael Jackson, who had penned the song with Lionel Richie, heard about the project he immediately gave it his blessing and even suggested his talented nieces, Brittny and Valencia Jackson, audition as well.
 They did and appeared on the recording

 After several weeks and with the help of countless volunteers, including my dear friend and entertainment professional, Roger Neal, we had auditioned over 1500 children in various locations throughout Southern California.
 Every effort was made to make each child, ages 5 to 17, feel special about what they were doing and why they were auditioning.
 Everyone was presented a certificate and t-shirt commemorating their participation.

-After my wife, Linda, and I personally called every one of the 50 who were chosen (and you can imagine their enthusiastic reactions), under the direction of musical pro Martha Woodhull, the choir then spent several weeks rehearsing their parts.
+After my wife, Linda, and I personally called every one of the 50 who were chosen (and you can imagine their enthusiastic reactions), under the direction of musical pro Marta Woodhull, the choir then spent several weeks rehearsing their parts.

 In addition to these incredibly talented voices, we added another group of child stars with the understanding that everyone would be treated equally, regardless of their name or credits.
 This had been the same policy adopted by the original cast of We Are The World.
 This group included, Drew Barrymore, Danielle Brisebois, Alyssa Milano, Danny Pintauro, Alfonso Ribeiro, Kim Fields and others who would go on to greatness, including Miss Saigon, Lea Salonga.